 But by misapplying these concepts in your MAP Policy—for example, establishing a minimum resale price when you think you’re setting only a floor on advertised prices—you could accidentally step into resale price maintenance territory and put your company in legal jeopardy without even realizing it.

 So if you are concerned not only with how retailers advertise your products but with the prices they actually sell them for, you might want a different type of pricing policy: a Minimum Resale Price (MRP) policy.
 This policy covers both advertised prices and the actual sale price.

 Because this policy, like MAP, covers reseller pricing and is therefore subject to antitrust law, the general consensus is that an MRP policy should be drafted as a unilateral statement and never as a two-way agreement.
-A written contract between a manufacturer and reseller agreeing on resale pricing would likely fit very definition of illegal vertical price fixing.
+A written contract between a manufacturer and reseller agreeing on resale pricing would likely fit the very definition of illegal vertical price-fixing.